Serving clients in Fayetteville and all of NW Arkansas

 - You must be unable to perform other work

 If you meet this definition, you should be able to pass your CDR and continue to receive disability benefits.
-If your condition has improved or you think you might no longer qualify for disability, it is important to talk to a lawyer.
+If your condition has improved or you think you might no longer qualify for disability, it is important to talk to a disability benefit lawyer.
 In many cases, your lawyer can present your information to the SSA in a full, truthful manner that helps give them the details they need to understand your disability and approve you for continued benefits.

 You should never lie to the SSA.
 Lying or faking a disability to continue receiving disability benefits is fraud and can lead to criminal charges and jail time.
 Instead, if you are truly disabled, have your attorney help you present your case and argue that your disability still qualifies.
 If it truly does qualify, there should be nothing stopping you from keeping your disability benefits, and an attorney can work to fight for your rights to receive disability benefits.